yajrendrag/ha-scrobbler/full-readme.md

 #### Hass Machine Python setup

 * Put processmpd.sh in /home/YOUR-HASS-USER/.homeassistant/shell_commands.
 Make it executable, `chmod +x processmpd.sh`.
-* create directory /home/YOUR-HASS-USER/ha-scrobble owned by the user running hass.
-* Put ha-scrobble.py in this directory and make it executable, `chmod +x ha-scrobble.py`.
-Set file ownership to YOUR-HASS-USER, eg., `chown YOUR-HASS-USER:YOUR-HASS-USER /home/YOUR-HASS-USER/ha-scrobble/ha-scrobble.py`
+* Make ha-scrobble.py executable, `chmod +x ha-scrobble.py`.
+Ensure file ownership by YOUR-HASS-USER, eg., `chown YOUR-HASS-USER:YOUR-HASS-USER /home/YOUR-HASS-USER/ha-scrobble/ha-scrobble.py`
 * `touch /home/YOUR-HASS-USER/ha-scrobble/ha-scrobble.log`.
 Various events are logged & I left a lot of the logging intact in ha-scrobble.py, although some is commented out.
 As long as you don't run into issues, you could comment it all out if you don't want deal with maintaining the log file (see below for logrotate).
 * `touch /home/YOUR-HASS-USER/ha-scrobble/stackfile.txt` owned by your hass user.
 It's a stack of sorts - a file to hold the last track that was playing.
 * create a shell command in your hass configuration - here's an example:
-  `process_mpd_data: /home/YOUR-HASS-USER/.homeassistant/shell_commands/processmpd.sh {{ mpd_data }}` - regardless of node red or yaml automation this will pass the media event data to the processmpd.sh shell script to start the scrobbling activity.
+  `process_mpd_data: /home/YOUR-HASS-USER/.homeassistant/shell_commands/processmpd.sh {{ mpd_data }}` - regardless of Node-RED or yaml automation this will pass the media event data to the processmpd.sh shell script to start the scrobbling activity.
 * edit lines 15-25 of ha-scrobbe.py and edit the entries for your last.fm account data (API_KEY, API_SECRET, SESSION_KEY, USER_NAME) and global data (logfile and stackfile paths, and the SUFFIX_LIST which is simply a list of suffixes for files in your music library, e.g., ".flac").

 #### Python outside of Hass